eecs-autograder/ag-website-vue/README.md

     - Use `snake_case` for variable, function, method, and file names.
     - Do not start names with a leading underscore.
 Vue reserves these names for its implementation, and collisions can cause bugs that are hard to diagnose.
     - Start all Vue "data" members (declared as default-initialized member variables in Typescript component classes) with a leading "d_".
-        - Note: If a data member is publically accessible and modifiable, you do not need to use this naming convention.
         - These members that start with "d_" should only be accessed by the component itself and the test cases for that specific component.
 If possible, add a property getter and make the data member private.
         ```
         @Component